 If you rent instead of purchasing a sleeping bag, a liner will give you a clean environment in which to rest.
-Any mummy shaped liner, such as this one, will suffice.
+Any mummy shaped liner, such as these, will suffice.

-Lightweight, packable poles such as those from Black Diamond are recommended.
+Lightweight, packable poles such as the TYTN Carbon X poles are recommended.

 Please make sure you purify all water you drink (more on this below!).